sevenian3/ChromaStarPy/README.txt

    ChromaStarPy automatically creates six output files for each run.
 Each of these has several lines of header that specify the modeling parameters, describe the units, and label the columns.
-The filenames for a given run are distinguished from each other by the filename stem, as described below, and are generally distinguished from those of other runs by a string that contains the main atmospheric modeling parameters (Teff, logg, [A/H]) and spectrum synthesis parameters (starting and ending wavelengths), and by the user-defined value of the project and runVers string variables (see "Input parameters" under "Setting up a modeling run").
+The filenames for a given run are distinguished from each other by the filename stem, as described below, and are generally distinguished from those of other runs by a string that contains the user-defined values of the 'project' and 'runVers' string variables (see "Input parameters" under "Setting up a modeling run"), and by the values of the main atmospheric modeling parameters (Teff, logg, [A/H]) and spectrum synthesis parameters (starting and ending wavelengths).
 All output files have the *.txt extension so as to be recognizable by simple editors under Windows.

    File: *.struc.txt:  The tabulated atmospheric structure ("Report 1")
          *.sed.txt:  The absolute overall spectral energy distribution (SED) ("Report 2")